 There have been many theories surrounding the crash including the possibility that the aircraft was accidentally shot down by a rogue US missile from the Long Island Air Defence Network.
 Much more interesting is the consideration by Professor E. Scarry of Harvard University that the plane was brought down by “High Intensity Radiated Fields” (HIRF), otherwise known as Massive Electromagnetic Interference, directed at the plane from another plane or ship in the area.
 This was published in 1988 under the title: The Fall of TWA 800: The Possibility of Electromagnetic Interference”.
 Just a coincidence?

-Long Island Serial Killer
+Long Island Mysteries – The Serial Killer

-The most recent bizarre mystery is the case of the Long Island Serial Killer.
+One of the Lesser known Long Island mysteries is the case of the Long Island Serial Killer.
 Between 2010 and 2011 the police discovered the bodies of ten people, all women, who they believe had been killed over a 20-year period.
 Their remains were hidden on the remote beaches of Giglo and Oak just 4.4 miles from Amityville.
 Although the authorities have a number of suspects no arrests have been made specifically for this case.
 As with ‘Stranger Things’, Netflix released a movie in 2020 about these murders entitled ‘Lost Girls”.

 So, what’s going on around Montauk?

 Could all of this be completely true?
+Are there really so many Long Island Mysteries?
 Certainly, quite a lot is now just historical record and facts that are fully verifiable.
 Plum Island Animal Disease Centre still exists (for now), Fort Terry, now part of PIADC, was once a bio-weapons facility and is fully listed.
 The US did seem to have an obsession with military bases on Long Island.
 Over 20 can be found in the records.
 Camp Hero / Montauk Air Force Base was – for a time – a state-of-the-art top-secret facility and part of the NORAD defence network.
 There were nuclear tipped missiles based in Westhampton that people did not know about and Brookhaven National Laboratories was once involved in all forms of nuclear and other innovative research.
 Electromagnetism was being used in warships during WWII.
 TWA flight 800 did mysteriously crash in 1996 and a strange creature did wash up at Ditch Plains Beach near Montauk in 2008.
 And, now there’s a mysterious serial killer.

 It certainly seems that plenty of secret activities have taken place in the region and probably still do.
 True or false it should certainly make a person think long and hard.